 In this post, we want to share our experience while working on time series forecasting projects.

 First, we’ll talk about time series data and its role in forecasting techniques.
-Later we’ll discuss various classical and machine learning methods for analysis and forecasting so that you can gain a deeper understanding of using machine learning in such projects.
-We’ll walk through the main steps taken while implementing time series forecast projects and analyze the main challenges that may arise during the project.
+Later we’ll discuss various classical and machine learning methods for analysis and forecasting so that you can gain a deeper understanding of using machine learning in business.
+We’ll walk through the main steps taken while implementing time series machine learning forecast projects and analyze the main challenges that may arise during the project.

 Before anything else, it is important to review first what is time series, as well as time series analysis and forecasting.

-Machine learning proved to be the most effective in capturing the patterns in the sequence of both structured and unstructured data and its further analysis for accurate predictions.
+Machine learning forecasting proved to be the most effective in capturing the patterns in the sequence of both structured and unstructured data and its further time series analysis forecasting.